malbolgee/handson/README.md

 ### Downloading, configuring and compiling the kernel

-The official Linux kernel is developed and maitained by Linux Torvalds, and can be found on [GitHub](https://github.com/torvalds/linux).
-However, Android includes a set of modules, configurations and modifications that they do uppen the original kernel.
+The official Linux kernel is developed and maintained by Linus Torvalds and can be found on [GitHub](https://github.com/torvalds/linux).
+However, Android includes a set of modules, configurations, and modifications that they do upon the original kernel.
 To make it easier, this modified kernel is available [here](https://android.googlesource.com/kernel/manifest/+refs).

 To compile the kernel, some packages are necessary